 - Spirit: Willpower, location control, and threat reduction.
 (Galadriel’s Handmaiden, Hithlain, Lorien Guide).

 The Silvan trait has to do with abilities to get allies in for cheap, trigger an ability, and then use another ability to get those allies back into your hand after they have done their thing.
 This synergy is one of the reasons why Horn of Gondor got an errata around this time.
 The allies are quite cheap, especially when you have cards like O Lorien that reduce the cost of your first ally each round.
 On top of the action that your allies grant you, your allies will also gain a boost to their stats if you are running Celeborn.
 This makes your allies much more useful during the round they enter play.
-In order to return these allies to your hand, the Silvan trait offers 4 events that will require you to return any Silvan ally from play in order to lower your threat, feint an enemy, deal 1 damage to each enemy engaged with a player or search your deck for another Silvan ally and put it into play.
+In order to return these allies to your hand, the Silvan trait offers many events that will require you to return any Silvan ally from play in order to for example lower your threat, cancel a shadow card, deal 1 damage to each enemy engaged with a player or search your deck for another Silvan ally and put it into play.
 This last one, Tree-People, is a vital piece of the machine to keep your allies boosted with Celeborn.

 This leads to another style of playing that the Silvans tend to use: Engage as few enemies as possible.
 This is easy in multiplayer games, as your fellow players can defend some of the enemies that are revealed from the encounter deck.
 The Silvans are best used at range.
 A lot of characters have the Ranged keyword, and some cards will want you to not attack an enemy engaged with you.
 Galadhon Archer, Bow of the Galadhrim, and even Haldir of Lorien will want you to have enemies either engaged with other players or in the Staging Area.

 The Victory Display synergy I usually tend to combine with the Silvan synergy.
 Not only are a majority of those cards Silvan based (either in art or name), but Rossiel, who is the main hero in that synergy is also a Silvan.
 Now, this synergy is worthy of another article, but it is the reason why so many Silvan Heroes are Lore Heroes.
 A Mono-Lore deck tends to run a Silvan Hero like Haldir, Rossiel, Mirlonde or Argalad.
-This makes some of the more costly Silvan characters more affordable (Silvan Tracker).
+This makes some of the more costly Silvan characters more affordable (Silvan Tracker and Woodland Sentry).

 Synergy with other traits